pyOpenSci/handbook/organization/external-communication.md

 # External Communications

-pyOpenSci uses a multitude of platforms for external communication, in order to both maintain communication with our current community, as well as grow our community.
-Our external communications fall under the broad categories of email, the pyOpenSci blog, pyOpenSci newsletters, and social media platforms.
-This section details each of those broad categories, as well as the specific platforms used within each.
-It also provides relevant links and insights into the purpose, strategy, and associated processes for each platform.
+pyOpenSci uses a multitude of platforms for external communication to maintain communication with our current community and grow it.
+Our external communications fall under the broad categories of

-## Email
+* email,
+* pyOpenSci blog,
+* pyOpenSci newsletters, and
+* social media platforms.

+This section provides an overview of theeach category's purpose and use.
+It also provides relevant links and insights into each platform's purpose, strategy, and associated processes# Email

+Emails from pyOpenSci are sent to communicate with potential volunteers, share the monthly version of the newsletter, and to keep registered event participants up-to-date on logistics. pyOpenSci will also reach out to event attendees with pre- and/or post-surveys, along with follow-up reminders, as needed.

 pyOpenSci does not send unsolicited bulk emails, and all emails contain an unsubscribe link.
-Emails from pyOpenSci are sent to communicate with potential volunteers, share the monthly version of the newsletter, and to keep registered event participants up-to-date on logistics. pyOpenSci will also reach out to event attendees with pre- and/or post-surveys, along with follow-up reminders, as needed.

 ### EventBrite

-pyOpenSci uses [EventBrite](https://eventbrite.com) to manage event sign-ups.
+pyOpenSci uses [EventBrite](https://eventbrite.com), which is provided by our fiscal sponsor, Community Initiatives, to manage event registration.
 Anyone who has registered for a pyOpenSci event through EventBrite will be contacted through the EventBrite service regarding event updates and logistics. pyOpenSci may also upload EventBrite contacts to SurveyMonkey to send out pre- and/or post-surveys.

 ### SurveyMonkey